What True Burnout Really Is

 Cortisol Kills Cells In The Hippocampus

-A long-term overdose of cortisol (a hormone produced in our adrenal glands) has a toxic effect to our hippocampus, which is a region in the brain.
+A long-term overdose of cortisol (a hormone produced in our adrenal glands) has a toxic effect on our hippocampus, which is a region in the brain.
 Up to 9% of our neurons or brain cells in the hippocampus can be killed by long-term negative stress.
 The hippocampus is responsible for our memory and our ability to focus.
 Brain cells dying there explains the concentration and memory problems that are found after long-term stress.
 The hippocampus makes it so that we can link the information from the past to the information in the present in order to make decisions in the future.

 The zone in your brain which helps us to make decisions and plan things in the future is the prefrontal cortex.
 Brain cells here, too, will slowly die.
 The left prefrontal cortex which is responsible for positive thoughts and feelings dies first.
 That is how pessimism presents at the start of depression.
 The right prefrontal cortex (negative thoughts ad feelings) follows later on when a person slides deeper into depression.